-2. Treasury Strategy Statement including the Annual Investment Strategy
+2. Treasury Management Strategy Statement

-The Treasury Strategy Statement integrates with the Prudential Indicators being set and will include the following:
+The Treasury Management Strategy will include the following:

-- Link to Capital Financing and Treasury Management Prudential Indicators for the current and ensuing 3 years - Strategy for financing new borrowing requirements (if any) and refinancing maturing borrowing (if any) over the next 3 years and for restructuring of debt - the extent to which surplus funds are earmarked for short term requirements - the investment strategy for the forthcoming year (see below) - the minimum to be held in short term/specified investment during the coming year - the interest rate outlook against which the treasury activities are likely to be undertaken. - Based on the MHCLG's Guidance on Investments, the Council will produce an Annual Investment Strategy (AIS) which sets out - the objectives, policies and strategy for managing its investments; - the determination of which Specified and Non Specified Investments the Council will utilise during the forthcoming financial year based on the Council's economic and investment outlook and the expected level of investment balances: - the limits for the use of Non-Specified Investments.
-The AIS will be integrated into the Treasury Strategy Statement.
+- Link to Capital Financing and Treasury Management Prudential Indicators for the current and ensuing 3 years - Strategy for financing new borrowing requirements (if any) and refinancing maturing borrowing (if any) over the next 3 years and for restructuring of debt - the extent to which surplus funds are earmarked for short term requirements - the investment strategy for the forthcoming year - the minimum to be held in short term/specified investment during the coming year - the interest rate outlook against which the treasury activities are likely to be undertaken. - Investment strategy: Based on the MHCLG's Guidance on Investments, the report will set out - the objectives, policies and strategy for managing its investments: - the determination of which Specified and Non-Specified Investments the Council will utilise during the forthcoming financial year based on the Council's economic and investment outlook and the expected level of investment balances: - the limits for the use of Non-Specified Investments.